passcod/blook/2017-jul-10-monthly-update.md

 Once done, I'll do one or two editing passes myself, before either publishing outright or finding some advance/beta readers for more feedback.

+As of yet, there is no title.
+The working title is **Naema**, from the second main character and OC, but that might change before publication.

 ## Fanfiction